-DYEC began operation in February 2015 when the first load of waste was received.
+DYEC began its commissioning phase in February 2015 when the first load of waste was received.
 DYEC is approved to process up to 140,000 tonnes of solid, non-hazardous, municipal waste per year.

-Operating requirements for DYEC are governed by the Ministry of Environment, Conservation and Parks (MECP) Environmental Assessment (EA) Notice of Approval (File No. 04-EA-02-08) (hereinafter "EA Approval") and the Environmental Compliance Approval (ECA) Number 7306-8FDKNX, issued on June 28, 2011, and amended on March 14, 2016 (Notice No. 5) (hereinafter "ECA").
+Operating requirements for DYEC are governed by the Ministry of Environment, Conservation and Parks (MECP) Environmental Assessment (EA) Notice of Approval (File No. 04-EA-02-08) (hereinafter "EA Approval") and the Environmental Compliance Approval (ECA) Number 7306-8FDKNX, issued on June 28, 2011, and amended March 14, 2016 (Notice No. 5) (hereinafter "ECA").
 The EA Approval, as well as the ECA and its supporting documents, are posted on DYECs' website and can be accessed at the following link: www.durhamyorkwaste.ca.
-Correspondence with the MECP as it relates to the comments and subsequent responses to comments by RWDI on the 2019 Annual Groundwater and Surface Water Monitoring Report (2019, RWDI, 2020) are provided in Appendix A-3, Appendix A. This 2021 GWSW report was prepared in consideration of the MECP comments on the 2019 GWSW report.
+Correspondence with the MECP as it relates to the comments and subsequent responses to comments by RWDI on the 2019 Annual Groundwater and Surface Water Monitoring Report (RWDI, 2020) are provided in Appendix A-3, Appendix A. This 2023 groundwater and surface water (GWSW) monitoring report was prepared in consideration of the MECP comments on the 2019 GWSW monitoring report.